Best AR-15: Black Rifle Guide

 The AR15 is an uncomplicated, ingenious design.
 Vast numbers last for years with nothing more than the occasional cleaning and field-strip-level maintenance to sustain them.
 Individual parts are equally simple and relatively painless to install.
 Here’s an overview to give you a feel for how the weapon is laid out.

-This is not a comprehensive list of all AR rifle parts.
+This is not a comprehensive list of all parts for AR rifles.

 Fifteen parts of the AR15